varnish/hitch/README.md

                                 to backend before the actual data)
       --write-proxy            (write HaProxy's PROXY protocol line before actual data:
                                 "PROXY TCP4 <source-ip> <dest-ip> <source-port> <dest-port>\r\n"
-                                Note, that currently only TCP4 implemented.
-Also note, that dest-ip and dest-port are initialized once after the socket is bound.
+                                Note, that dest-ip and dest-port are initialized once after the socket is bound.
 It means that you will get 0.0.0.0 as dest-ip instead of actual IP if that what the listening socket was bound to)

 `stud` uses no configuration file.